Regularmute/Connect4/documentation/weekreports/weekreport4.md

 * GameService and AI-Service Classes have been combined into one GameAI class.
 * Testing has been made robust (each vertical row of a grid is checked for victories and imminent victories)
 * Fixed a large bug where the AI didn't reset the game board between iterations when comparing columns to drop a piece.
+* AI now selects moves that lead to imminent victory.
+* AI looks 6 moves ahead (depth 6 for minimax) wihtout noticeable delay when playing.
+    * Games against it are on average more difficult to win.

 ## Problems and Questions